 However, your lender can’t just raise rates whenever it feels like it to get more money out of you.
 Instead, rate increases are driven by prevailing interest rates in the financial market.

 Most private lenders will set and raise variable rates in step with the London Interbank Offered Rate (LIBOR).
 This is the average of the interest rates banks charge each other to borrow and lend money between institutions.
 They usually charge a market rate plus the LIBOR rate.

 Because a variable rate student loan starts with a lower interest rate, there can be potential for savings.
-Even if there is also an increased risk of rates going up.

-You think interest rates will remain low
+- You think interest rates will remain low

-You’re looking for lower initial payments
+- You’re looking for lower initial payments

 Another benefit of a variable rate student loan is that with a lower initial rate, you also have lower monthly payments.

-With the typical savings of a 1.25% on a variable rate student loan, monthly payments will be about $10-12 less a month for each $10,000[c] of the loan.
+With the typical savings of 1.25% on a variable rate student loan, monthly payments will be about $10 to $12 less per month for each $10,000 of the loan.